A Half-Day Symposium 22nd July 1pm - 4pm

 Blackfriars is committed to establishing and maintaining an environment characterized by respect for others.
-Any form of harassment is strictly forbidden within the University and Blackfriars Hall and Studium.
+All forms of harassment are strictly forbidden within the Universit, Blackfriars Hall and Studium.
 Harassment may broadly be understood to consist of unwarranted behaviour towards another person, so as to disrupt the work or reduce the quality of life of that person, by such means as single or successive acts of bullying, verbally or physically abusing, or ill-treating him/her, or otherwise creating or maintaining a hostile or offensive studying, working or social environment for him/her.

 Unacceptable forms of behaviour may include unwelcome sexual advances, unwelcome requests for sexual favours, offensive physical contact or verbal behaviour of a sexual nature, or other hostile or offensive acts or expressions relating to people's sex, sexual orientation, religion or race.
 Being under the influence of alcohol or otherwise intoxicated will not be admitted as an excuse for harassment, and may be regarded as an aggravating feature.
 Allegations of harassment will be taken seriously.

 There is a University of Oxford Code on Harassment and this can be viewed on the University website: